Frequently Asked Questions

 Because classes are just taught in English, you need to have a basic knowledge before you start the program.
 However, we do not expect anyone to be fluent when they enter the program, and we welcome scholars with a wide variety of ability levels each year.

 Classes for TSP are located in Bujumbura.
-If you live outside of Bujumbura Mairie, we are committed to working with you to find a solution that will allow you to live in Bujumbura for the duration of your time with TSP.
+All students will live together in Bujumbura for the duration of their time with TSP.